Skip to main content

 • settle.json: [strategy.settle()]

-After the voting period ends and the proposal is approved:
+After the guardian review window ends without a block quorum and the proposal is Approved:

 This calls the governor, which executes the batch calls from execute.json through the vault.
 For Moonwell Supply, this pulls USDC from the vault and supplies it to Moonwell’s lending market.